Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 The aim of this document is to convince the user they have opened a legitimate document and distract them from what is going on in the background...

-While the process was running I noticed a .mkv file I had earlier dismissed as a likely just a decoy video, it turned out to be a RAR file that began launching multiple .dll's.
+While the process was running I noticed `zhen.mkv`, a file I had seen earlier but, at that point, I had assumed was just a decoy video file based on the extension.
+However, it turned out to be a RAR archive, and once executed it began triggering the loading of multiple DLLs in the background.

 ![Files Executing in Background](Images/zhen_mkv.png)

 The process ended with a file named MpEng.exe, which at first glance looked like Microsoft Defender, but the company name of Python Software Foundation made it clear that wasn't the case.
-It

 ![Initial Process Explorer view after execution](Images/16_procexp_after_exe_2026-04-20_00-20.png)

-It was running python script.
+It became clear this process wasn’t actually Defender at all, but a Python-based runtime executing scripts in the background.

 ---